Luca-maxwell99/capstone-project/README.md

 ![NHS logo](static/nhs-logo.png)

-# NHS Data Pipeline Project
+# NHS A&E Data Pipeline Project

-This project is a data engineering pipeline designed to extract, transform, and load publicly available NHS datasets into a SQL database.
+This project is a data engineering pipeline designed to extract, transform, and load publicly available NHS Accident & Emergency (A&E) datasets into a SQL database.
 The goal is to surface meaningful insights through interactive visualizations using Streamlit.

 ## Project Overview

 The pipeline will:

-- Extract data from one or more NHS sources (e.g. hospital admissions, prescriptions, GP appointments)
+Extract A&E attendance data from monthly NHS CSV datasets.

-- Clean and transform the data for analysis
+Transform the data — cleaning, standardising formats, and selecting relevant fields for analysis.

-- Load it into a structured SQL database
+Load the cleaned dataset into a structured SQL database (PostgreSQL for development, SQLite for quick local testing).

-- Query the database to generate insights
+Query the database to generate insights into A&E demand and performance.

-- Present findings through a Streamlit dashboard
+Visualise results via a Streamlit dashboard.

-## Potential Data Themes

-This project is still in the planning phase.
-Possible areas of focus include:
-- Regional variation in healthcare access or outcomes
-- Trends in prescription volumes or types
-- Waiting times for treatments or appointments
-- Hospital activity and capacity over time
-- Mental health service usage

-## Mental note of blockers as I go.

-I will use this section of readme to document any blockers or things I found challenging along the way, to help me write proper documentation at the end of the project.
-- Massively wide data set from A&E CSV. with 20 + columns
+## Chosen Dataset

+Source: NHS A&E Monthly Attendance and Emergency Admissions Dataset.

+Format: CSV (monthly data).

+Scope: MVP focuses solely on A&E attendances, with potential expansion to other NHS datasets later.

+## Key Analytics / Business Questions

+How have A&E attendances changed over time?

+Which regions or hospital trusts see the highest attendances?

+Are there seasonal trends in attendances (e.g., winter pressures)?

+What is the proportion of patients admitted vs discharged?

 ## Planned Tech Stack

-- **Python** for ETL scripting
+Python – ETL scripting

-- **pandas / SQLAlchemy** for data manipulation and database interaction
-- **PostgreSQL / SQLite** as the target database
-- **Streamlit** for interactive data exploration
+pandas – data manipulation

+SQLAlchemy – database interaction

+PostgreSQL / SQLite – target databases

+Streamlit – interactive dashboard

-- **Git** for version control and collaboration
+Git & GitHub – version control

-## Goals

-- Build a modular, reusable ETL pipeline
-- Design clear, queryable database schemas
-- Create visualizations that highlight disparities, trends, or inefficiencies
-- Make the project easy to extend or adapt for other NHS datasets

-## Project Structure (to be finalized)
+## Current Blockers / Challenges

+Dataset is very wide (20+ columns), requiring careful selection of relevant fields.

+Need to decide final database schema to balance performance and flexibility.

+## MVP Checkpoint – Friday 15th

+By Friday 15th, the repository will contain:

+Public GitHub repo.

+README with goal, dataset choice, questions, and plan.

+.env.example file.

+KanBan board (github project) with backlog and in-progress tasks.

+Short document outlining targeted insights and branch workflow.